pedalpete/it/readme.md

 In the `link` example above.
 `{"type": "humidity", "link": "rht11", "returnAs": "humidity"}` was linked to `{"type": "link", "name": "rht11", "structure":{ "temp": {"address": 9}, "humidity": {"address": 10}}}` via the `name`.

+##### component.get (array) i2c | Spi
+###### i2c
+An object of addresses to get written to the i2c bus in order to interact with the component.
+See interacting with i2c
+###### spi
+The buffer array to get passed to the component.
+Note do not create this as a buffer, just pass the array and it will be converted to a buffer before being submitted to the component

 ##### component.methods (object)
 component methods allows you to specify special methods available to that component.
 One very important use for this is when you have a component which doesn't respond to the standard